 Sometimes I smell the water voles as they forage for food along the banks.
 Like the great crested newts they are so rare they are protected by UK law.
 So I stay away from the water to keep them all safe.

-Another good reason to stay clear of the water are the Public Spaces Protection Orders (PSPOs).
+. . . and if I needed any more reasons to stay clear of the water it would be because of the Public Spaces Protection Orders (PSPOs).
 Did you know you can be fined if us dogs go into the water in the Ecology Park?
 It is also a fineable offence if you don’t keep us under close control, carry a poo bag and pick up and dispose of our poo!
 You might want to check the details at http://www.n-somerset.gov.uk/my-services/community-safety-crime/public-space-protection-orders/dog-control.

 I won’t chase the wildlife